 These are mortgage rates that can change depending on the condition of the market.
 They are not expensive at the time because they are a representation of the cost of today, but fixed mortgages consider long terms considering that rates can change within a given period.

 The adjustable-rate mortgage plans can come in different types.
 The hybrid ARM is the most popular type.
-Channeling it further, you can find the most popular type of adjustable-rate mortgage as 5/1 ARM, followed by 3/1 ARM.The early renewal feature of the variable mortgage makes it possible to lock into than prevailing of fixed terms at any particular time.
-The rates of Variable mortgage are riskier compared to those of fixed mortgage rates because the customer will have to depend on the opportunity and proper timing of the lock in.
+Channeling it further, you can find the most popular type of adjustable-rate mortgage as 5/1 ARM, followed by 3/1 ARM.The early renewal feature of the variable mortgage makes it possible to lock into the prevailing fixed terms at any particular time.
+The rates of Variable mortgages are riskier compared to those of fixed mortgage rates because the customer will have to depend on the opportunity and proper timing of the lock-in.

 What is the difference between fixed-rate and adjustable-rate mortgages?